Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collages, gluebooks, and paper crafts.

-Inside this innocent-looking ball of yarn are many little gift items for a friend overseas.
+Inside this innocent-looking ball of yarn are many small gifts for a friend overseas.
 I really wanted to send them to her in a way that was entertaining, and a little silly.
 Since the gift would travel a long distance, I also had to come up with something that would take the abuse of going through international mail.

 My solution?
 I turned a pile of little gifts and goodies into a surprise ball, which requires my friends to unwind the ball to find her presents.